 Course Description: Principles and practices of writing.
 Includes writing college-level essays, review of basic writing skills, and written works.
-Also includes narrative/descriptive, expository, and persuasive writing.
+Also includes narrative/descriptive, expository, and paragraphy writing.
+May be afformed in modules and persuasive writing.
 May be offered in modules.